deodandem/1134/content/docs/Schedule/_index.md

 This week involves a mixture of forms, including sonnets and longer poems that involve interesting modes of address.
 </p>

-Oct 5 - T.S.
-Eliot, "The Three Voices of Poetry"; John Ashbery, "Self-Portrait in a Convex Mirror"; Larissa Macfarquhar, "Present Waking Life: Becoming John Ashbery"
+Oct 5 - John Ashbery, "Self-Portrait in a Convex Mirror"; Larissa Macfarquhar, "Present Waking Life: Becoming John Ashbery"

 <p class="descript">
 Try to identify the "third voice" in Ashbery's poem.
 After class, write a comment in Slack on a segment of the poem which felt particularly vivid to you and one which felt confusing or vague.
 Then write about whether or not those points of vividness and vagueness have anything to do with the "three voices" of poetry.
 The third reading, a New Yorker profile of Ashbery, is optional, but helpful if you're having trouble "getting into" the poem.